Dorr Bothwell Biography

 Biography

-Dorris Hodgson Bothwell [known as Dorr], painter, printmaker, and educator, was born in San Francisco 3 May 1902.
+Dorr Bothwell (née Dorris Hodgson Bothwell), painter, printmaker, and educator, was born in San Francisco on 3 May 1902.
 Her family moved to San Diego in 1911 and Bothwell began her art studies five years later with Anna Valentien.
 She returned to San Francisco in 1921 and enrolled in the California School of Fine Arts where she was greatly influenced by Gottardo Piazzoni and Rudolph Schaeffer.

 In 1968, Bothwell and Marlys Mayfield co-wrote the book Notan: On the Interaction of Positive and Negative Spaces, which encompassed the principles developed in her teaching.
-She received the Abraham Rosenberg Fellowship, the 1979 San Francisco Women in the Arts award, and was twice awarded Pollock-Krasner grants.
+She received the Abraham Rosenberg Fellowship in 1949, the San Francisco Women in the Arts award in 1979, and was twice awarded Pollock-Krasner grants.
+Bothwell was a member of and exhibited with the San Francisco Art Association.

 Dorr Bothwell is represented in the collections of the Brooklyn Museum, New York; the Harvard Art Museums, Cambridge; the Cleveland Museum of Art, Ohio; the Hunterian Galleries, Glasgow; the Indianapolis Museum of Art, Indiana; the Laguna Art Museum, California; the Nora Eccles Harrison Museum of Art, Logan, Utah; the Victoria & Albert Museum, London; the Long Beach Museum of Art, California; the Metropolitan Museum of Art, the Museum of Modern Art, and the Whitney Museum of American Art, New York; the Bibliothèque nationale de France, Paris; the Pennsylvania Academy of the Fine Arts, Philadelphia; the Fine Arts Museums of San Francisco, California; the Santa Barbara Museum of Art, California; and the Delaware Art Museum, Wilmington.

-Dorr Bothwell died in Fort Bragg, California on 24 September 2000 at the age of 98.
+Dorr Bothwell died in Fort Bragg, California on 24 September 2000 at the age of ninety-eight.